starseeker/stepmod_mirror/ballots/ballots/ap203e2dis_wg12/readme.txt

 This directory contains files used to generate an package for distribution to SC4 for balloting.

-1) Add the modules to be balloted to ballot_index.xml
+1) Add the AP docs and modules to be balloted to ballot_index.xml

 2) Generate the build file using ANT ant -buildfile buildbuild.xml